daneroo/nx-audiobook/infra/PROGRESS.md

 - Ursula K. Le Guin - The Dispossessed
 - William Gibson - The Peripheral

-## CONSOLIDATED - Staging books not in Legacy but split from one (25)
+## SPLIT - Staging books not in Legacy but split from one (25)

-- Arthur Conan Doyle - A Study in Scarlet (from Sherlock Holmes The Definitive Audio Collection)
+- Arthur Conan Doyle - A Study in Scarlet (from Sherlock Holmes: The Definitive Audio Collection)
-- Arthur Conan Doyle - The Sign of Four (from Sherlock Holmes The Definitive Audio Collection)
+- Arthur Conan Doyle - The Sign of Four (from Sherlock Holmes: The Definitive Audio Collection)
-- Arthur Conan Doyle - The Adventures of Sherlock Holmes (from Sherlock Holmes The Definitive Audio Collection)
+- Arthur Conan Doyle - The Adventures of Sherlock Holmes (from Sherlock Holmes: The Definitive Audio Collection)
-- Arthur Conan Doyle - The Memoirs of Sherlock Holmes (from Sherlock Holmes The Definitive Audio Collection)
+- Arthur Conan Doyle - The Memoirs of Sherlock Holmes (from Sherlock Holmes: The Definitive Audio Collection)
-- Arthur Conan Doyle - The Hound of the Baskervilles (from Sherlock Holmes The Definitive Audio Collection)
+- Arthur Conan Doyle - The Hound of the Baskervilles (from Sherlock Holmes: The Definitive Audio Collection)
-- Arthur Conan Doyle - The Return of Sherlock Holmes (from Sherlock Holmes The Definitive Audio Collection)
+- Arthur Conan Doyle - The Return of Sherlock Holmes (from Sherlock Holmes: The Definitive Audio Collection)
-- Arthur Conan Doyle - The Valley of Fear (from Sherlock Holmes The Definitive Audio Collection)
+- Arthur Conan Doyle - The Valley of Fear (from Sherlock Holmes: The Definitive Audio Collection)
-- Arthur Conan Doyle - His Last Bow (from Sherlock Holmes The Definitive Audio Collection)
+- Arthur Conan Doyle - His Last Bow (from Sherlock Holmes: The Definitive Audio Collection)
-- Arthur Conan Doyle - The Casebook of Sherlock Holmes (from Sherlock Holmes The Definitive Audio Collection)
+- Arthur Conan Doyle - The Casebook of Sherlock Holmes (from Sherlock Holmes: The Definitive Audio Collection)
 - Brent Weeks - The Blinding Knife (1 of 3) [Dramatized Adaptation] (from Brent Weeks - The Blinding Knife)
 - Brent Weeks - The Blinding Knife (2 of 3) [Dramatized Adaptation] (from Brent Weeks - The Blinding Knife)
 - Brent Weeks - The Blinding Knife (3 of 3) [Dramatized Adaptation] (from Brent Weeks - The Blinding Knife)